NMBS type 25 using FLM Br 52 parts

 The gears are home produced using lathe and milling machine.
 Of course you can order these somewhere but they form a nice small exercise using the tools available.
 Basically I first produced a pre-sectioned rod of the correct diameter on the lathe, followed by cutting the teeth on the milling machine using the Vertex rotary table for indexing the teeth and than drilling and slicing the rod into individual gears on the lathe.
 The next three photos illustrate the process and the result.
 The gears are drilled 1 mm and have a small running face on both sides and will fit a 2 mm space.

 The same procedure was followed for the 16t gears only these received a 1.5 mm hole.
-The 10t was still available in my collection.
+The 10t was still available in my stock.
 On the above photo we see a test fit of the gear train on the 2.5 mm thick strip of brass that will become the frame.
-This looks to be promising although some finishing work is necesary to remove tiny burrs.
+This looks to be promising although some finishing work is necesary to remove tiny burrs from the exit face.
 Of course, the alternative is to use the Proxxon minidrill to run them in using tootpaste as polishing medium.
 The holes were drilled on the milling machine.
-The large 3mm hole is one of three used for fixing screws to keep it flat and fixed while drilling the holes.
+The large 3mm hole is on the photo is one of three used for fixing screws to keep it flat and fixed while drilling the holes.
 These sit outside the final frame part and will be lost during the shaping process of the frames to its final dimension.

 .. to be followed up ..